 - When regulations at the same level conflict, those that are more specific to the situation apply

 For more information on the hierarchy of the zoning code, view Chapter 33.700, Administration and Enforcement.

 Zoning Code Administration

 Land Use Services administers the Portland Zoning Code (Title 33 of the City Code).
-The zoning code includes regulations proposed by the Bureau of Planning and adopted by City Council through a public legislative process.
+The zoning code includes regulations proposed by the Bureau of Planning and Sustainability and adopted by City Council through a public legislative process.